Red Flags: Are You Being Emotionally Manipulated?

 Manipulation is any attempt to sway a person’s emotions to get them to act in a specific way or feel a certain thing.
 While it’s common in interpersonal relationships, it also frequently happens on a broader scale.
 Advertisers routinely attempt to manipulate people’s emotions to get them to buy a product.
 Political candidates manipulate voters to win votes, convince voters of untrue claims, or change a voter’s opinions about a given issue.

 “We’re all manipulators,” says Melissa Stringer, LPC, NCC, B-TMH, a Texas therapist who works with many clients to handle a wide range of individual and interpersonal concerns.
 “Socially acceptable manipulation, such as smiling and making eye contact, are considered healthy ways to increase the chances of human connection.
-But when manipulation is used to avoid vulnerability and establish power over others, it becomes unhealthy.”
+But when manipulative behavior is used to avoid vulnerability and establish power over others, it becomes unhealthy.”

 2. Playing on a person’s insecurities.
 This is a popular tactic among advertisers, such as when a cosmetic company makes a person feel unattractive or “old.”
 It also works well in interpersonal relationships.
 For instance, someone may make their romantic partner think no one else could ever possibly love them.